 Lock Down Your Mobile Account

 A SIM-swap or phone port attack occurs when an attacker has their target’s phone number transferred to a mobile device under the attacker's control.
 Fraudsters are able to do this by using various methods, including identity theft and socially engineering customer support representatives at carriers.
-This type of security threat poses problems for all accounts relying on text message two-step verification as well those who can be recovered through traditional cell-based authentication systems.
+This type of security threat poses problems for all accounts relying on text message two-step verification as well as those that can be recovered through traditional cell-based authentication systems.

 To help protect yourself against this type of attack, please complete the following: